Kommunicate-io/Kommunicate-Web-SDK/kommunicate-script-example/README.md

 ### Make chat widget fullscreen on pageload
-To make the Kommunicate chat widget Full screen on page-load copy & paste the following code inside the `onInit: function() { ... }` of the `kommunicateSettings` variable.
+To make the Kommunicate chat widget Full screen on page-load, replace the default script code with the following code as the changes are made the inside the `onInit: function() { ... }` of the `kommunicateSettings` variable.

 > **Note:** Replace the `<APP_ID>` with the `appId` copied from the <a href="https://dashboard.kommunicate.io/settings/install" target="_blank">Install Section</a> from the Kommunicate Dashboard.